quocvuphamdinh/RunningAppByVu/README.md

-This version of the Running app is using Flutter.
+This version of the Running app is using Flutter by VuPham.